 Therefore, it is essential to drink enough to prevent dehydration and headaches.
 In addition, there are other reasons for increased fluid intake.

 For example, people tend to confuse thirst with hunger during intermittent fasting.
-When we give up habitual snacks, the body also lacks those fluids that they had given us.
+When we give up habitual snacks, the body also lacks the fluids they had given us.

-Accordingly, you often don’t have a craving for food but rather a hidden desire for fluids.
-How much you should drink per day, however, cannot be generalized.
+Accordingly, you often don’t crave food but have a hidden desire for fluids.
+However, how much you should drink per day cannot be generalized.

-Therefore, a simple rule of thumb applies: Drink when you are thirsty.
-In addition, it makes sense to drink a cup of tea or a glass of water when the hunter arises.
-If the hunger subsides after half an hour, you were just thirsty.
+Therefore, a simple rule of thumb applies: Drink when thirsty.
+In addition, it makes sense to drink tea or a glass of water when the hunter arises.
+If the hunger subsides after half an hour, you are just thirsty.

-However, if you’re not thirsty, you don’t have to force yourself to drink all the time.
+However, you don’t have to force yourself to drink constantly if you’re not thirsty.

 When in doubt, a glass of water or tea won’t hurt.
 With more extended periods of fasting and experience, you will get a better sense of when you are thirsty.

-Since carbohydrates bind water in the body, a low-carb approach makes sense from this perspective as well.
+Since carbohydrates bind water in the body, a low-carb approach also makes sense from this perspective.

-If you eat, e.g., bread, cookies, or cereal bars between fasting periods, water is stored, which is then flushed out again along with sodium and causes headaches.
+If you eat, e.g., bread, cookies, or cereal bars between fasting periods, water is stored, flushed out again along with sodium, and causes headaches.

 With this in mind, my tip is to drink mineral water during intermittent fasting.
-Highly mineralized natural water can give you those electrolytes that you lose during fasting.
+Highly mineralized natural water can give you the electrolytes you lose during fasting.

 You will find information about sodium, potassium, magnesium, calcium, and chloride on the label of good mineral water.